misc0110/PTEditor/README.md

 # Installation

 The library relies on the `pteditor` kernel module (Linux) or kernel driver (Windows).
+The kernel part is provided as source code for compilation (Linux and Windows), PPA (Linux), and as pre-built binary (Windows).
+The library can be used by linking it to the application (see `example.c`) or as a single header (`ptedit_header.h`) which can be directly included (see the demos).

+### Install from PPA (Linux, recommended)

+First, add the public key of the PPA and the PPA URL to the package manager, and update the package manager

+    curl -s "https://misc0110.github.io/ppa/KEY.gpg" | sudo apt-key add -
+    sudo curl -s -o /etc/apt/sources.list.d/misc0110.list "https://misc0110.github.io/ppa/file.list"
+    sudo apt update

+Then, simply install the kernel module

+    sudo apt install pteditor-dkms

+### Pre-Built Driver (Windows, recommended)
+The repository also contains a pre-built driver for Windows 10 in the `driver` folder.
+To load the driver, you have to first disable secure boot and driver signature enforcement.

+#### Temporarily Disable Driver Signature Enforcement
+Hold the shift key while clicking on "Restart" in the start menu.
+This brings up a restart menu, where you can disable driver signature enforcement in "Troubleshoot > Advanced Options > Startup Settings".
+Press "Restart", and the in the startup settings press "7" or "F7" to disable driver signature enforcement.
+After the PC is started, the driver can be loaded.
+Keep in mind that the driver signature enforcement is enabled when the PC is rebooted.

+#### Permanently Disable Driver Signature Enforcement
+To permanently disable driver signature enforcement, enable Windows test mode by entering

+    bcdedit /set testsigning on

+in an administrator command prompt.
+To disable test mode, run

+    bcdedit /set testsigning off

+#### Loading the Driver
+To load and active the driver, the repository contains a loader in `driver/PTEditorLoader`.
+Simply run

+    PTEditorLoader.exe

+as an administrator.
+To unload the driver, run

+    PTEditorLoader.exe --unload

+Alternatively, you can also use any other driver-loading tool, e.g., OSRLoader or NoVirusThanks Kernel-Mode Driver Loader.

+### Install Kernel Part From Source

+#### Linux
+Building the kernel module requires the kernel headers of the kernel.
+On Ubuntu, they can be installed by running

+    sudo apt install linux-headers-$(uname -r)

 Both the library and the the kernel module can be build by running

     make

+The resulting kernel module can be loaded using

+    sudo insmod module/pteditor.ko

+#### Windows
-The kernel driver for Windows requires Visual Studio to build.
-However, the repository also contains a pre-built driver for Windows 10.
+The kernel driver for Windows requires Visual Studio with Visual C++, the Windows SDK, and the Windows Driver Kit (WDK) to build.

-The library can be used by linking it to the application (see `example.c`) or as a single header (`ptedit_header.h`) which can be directly included (see the demos).
+Using the Visual Studio project, the driver can then simply be built from Visual Studio.

 # Requirements